 Auxiliary grant program.
-The state should assume full responsibility for the cost of the auxiliary grant program for elderly persons and people with disabilities.
+The state should assume full responsibility for the cost of the auxiliary grant program.

 Licensure and regulation of group homes.
 VML urges the state to continue to work with local governments to assure adequate licensure and regulatory requirements to meet resident and community needs.